Automotive Repair Technology

 Automotive Technology Careers & Job Outlook

-In general, employment of Automotive Technicians is projected to grow 6 percent through 2026, about average in comparison to all other occupations.
-The median annual wage for Automotive Technicians was $39,550 in 2017, and actual wages ranged from $21,470 to $64,070.
+The median annual wage for Automotive Technicians was $42,090 in 2019, and actual wages ranged from $24,400 to $68,880.
 In Iowa, annual salaries from the mid-$30,000’s to the lower $50,000’s.
 In Central Iowa, including Poweshiek County, Auto Technicians recruited by dealerships frequently come to the area to get some experience on their resumes, then move on to larger communities.
 The area dealerships are in need of a workforce that they can count on and in whom they will invest for further certification training.
 Those with ASE certification are more likely to be sent by dealerships for additional certification with Chevrolet, Ford, Honda, or other manufacturers.

 Follow this link to find additional up-to-date information on the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook website: